 4 – Slot Milling

-Slots can be machined with a variety of methods including contouring, pocketing, or specialized slot milling operations.
-We recommend always using a tool smaller than the width of the slot to maximize material removal and ensure adequate chip evacuation.
+Slots can be machined with various methods, including contouring, pocketing, or specialized slot milling operations.
+We recommend always using a tool smaller than the slot’s width to maximize material removal and ensure adequate chip evacuation.
 When planning your toolpath, a ramp plunging move will provide the best results.

 5 – Bore

 Bore toolpaths use a spiral motion to cut circular features like holes greater than 0.75in in diameter or circular bosses.
-The slow stepdown of the toolpath keeps the tool constantly engaged while not overloaded and results in an even surface finish.
+The toolpath’s slow step-down keeps the tool constantly engaged while not overloaded and results in an even surface finish.

 6 – Chamfer Milling